kenmoore/sketch-better-paste/README.md

 is centered in your view and pastes right there, not some at some random area or artboard far away.

-PRO TIP: Go into System Preferences for Keyboard Shortcuts and reassign the Ctrl+V combo to activate Better Paste.
-Life is good!
+PRO TIP: Go into System Preferences for Keyboard Shortcuts and reassign the native Cmd+V combo to activate Better Paste.

 ## Installation